Space elevator concept will take the Lift & Escalator Symposium to the next level

 In his public lecture, on Tuesday 18 September (before the Symposium event), he will explain the technology behind a tether system anchored on Earth, with capsules to transport humans and cargo into space.
-For more information and to book a place please read more here.

 Professor Stefan Kaczmarczyk, from the University, co-chair of the Symposium on Lift & Escalator Technologies, said: “ The Space Elevator is an alternative Vertical Transportation System to access Space without the use of the rocket-based space technology.
 The concept was first presented in the end of 19th century by Konstantin Tsiolkovsky.
 But the materials technology limitations to construct light-weight tethers was a constraint to take the development of the concept further.
 Since then new composite materials, such as carbon nanotubes, have been invented and the Space Elevator is becoming a real possibility.
 Dr Laubscher will discuss the details of this complex and exciting engineering project. ”

 Dr Richard Peters of Peters Research Ltd, co-chair of the Symposium on Lift & Escalator Technologies said: “We are delighted to welcome Dr Laubscher to our 9th Symposium and are looking forward to learning more about innovations arising from research in Space Elevators.”